htjahyon/mobile-flashcards/feature4.md

 > ##### What capability will users have when this feature is merged?
 ​
 <!-- write your feature below this line, i.e. "User can..." -->
-After the flashcards have been created, users can put them in folders and give them names.
+After the flashcards have been created, users can put them in folders.
 ​
 ## �� Functionality
 ​
 > ##### A description of how the application will work from the perspective of the user.
 ​
 <!-- write your plan below this line -->
-​The user clicks on the flashcards icon and type in the name.
-User clicks on the add folder icon and type in the name.
-User can click and drag flashcards into a folder.
+​The user clicks on the flashcards icon and allow uses to type in the name.
+User clicks on the add folder icon to create a folder to save flashcards.
 ## ��️ Wireframes
 ​
 > ##### Wireframe screenshot(s) of what the app should look like when it is complete.